top of page

 1. Know Your Numbers

 How can you change something if you don't measure it?
-Regular evaluation of financial performance is so often overlooked or neglected by business owners.
-Start each month by going over these important metrics:
+Regular evaluation of financial performance is often overlooked or neglected by business owners.
+With the right start up business coaching, you can develop the habit of tracking your numbers effectively.
+Start each month by reviewing these important metrics:

 Cash Flow: Do your incomings exceed your expenses?